 Raingardens, or less glamorously, bioretention facilities, are blends of natural beauty and function.They are designed to divert, capture, hold, and slowly release pooling surface water, delaying the tipping-point at which our Victorian-era drainage system is overwhelmed.
 And they look good too!

-Construction of the gardens was completed by local company Skinner Landscapes in December 2020.
+Construction of the gardens was completed in December 2020.
 In addition to granting funding for the project, WSCC’s Operation Watershed team were very supportive during the whole process.
 Our heartfelt thanks go to them.

 A small team of volunteers is already helping keep the gardens in fine trim, but more offers of help will be warmly received.
 Take a quick peek at our ‘Getting Involved’ page.